DE

 05-Neuer berechneter Messwert

-Examples where you can avoid the additional step of external calculation include calculating the percentage of final newsletter registrations per conducted newsletter signups (still without confirmation from the user via email) or the calculation of revenue generated per session.
+Examples where you can avoid the extra step of external calculation would include calculating the percentage of final newsletter registrations per newsletter sign-ups (still awaiting user email confirmation) or the calculation of revenue generated per session.

-Now fill in the empty fields in the window step by step.
+Now, fill in the empty fields in the window step by step.
 Give the calculated metric a unique name and define the formatting type.
-At this point, you can define the calculated number as a whole or decimal number, as well as a percentage.
-In the last free column, write in the actual formula.
+You can define the calculated number as an integer, float, or percentage.
+In the last empty column, write the actual formula.
 Use the value designation as it is used by Google Analytics.

-It is also possible to use a fixed number as a multiplier.
-If you've defined a "Percentage" as the formatting type, you wouldn't need to multiply the calculated size in the formula by 100% anymore.
+The use of a fixed number as a multiplier is also possible.
+If you have defined “percentage” as the formatting type, there is no need to multiply the calculated value by 100% in the formula.

-An example of the percentage of final newsletter registrations/signups on the website looks as follows:
+An example for the percentage of final newsletter registrations/newsletter sign-ups on the website would look as follows:

 06-Berechnung NL-Registrierungen_NL-Anmeldung